ISE Katagami (Paper Stencils)

 The history of Ise paper stencils can be traced to at least the end of the Muromachi era (1392-1573), when an artist named Kano Yoshinobu made a painting of a person using such a stencil.

-During the Edo period (1600-1868), the production of Ise Katagami developed with patronage from the Kishu clan over-seeing the areas corresponding to present-day Wakayama prefecture and the southern part of Mie prefecture.
+During the Edo era (1600-1868), the production of Ise paper stencils developed with patronage from the Kishu clan.

-It is these stencil papers which have traditionally been used in the dyeing of kimono cloth with family crests and patterns including those for yuzen, the light summer-weight kimono called yukata and the very fine overall patterns known as komon.
-In some cases today, however, these papers are used to make decorative objects in their own right.
+Ise paper stencils have traditionally been used to create family crests and patterns when dyeing various kinds of kimono cloth, including yuzen, yukata and komon.
+Today, these stencils are sometimes used to make decorative objects in their own right.

 How to make